syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/filtering/excel-like-filter.md

 To customize the text in the Excel/Checkbox filter, you can define a `FilterItemTemplate` and bind it to the desired column.
 The `FilterItemTemplate` property allows you to create custom templates for filter items.
 You can use any logic and HTML elements within this template to display the desired text or content.

 In the example below, you can see how you can customize the text displayed in the filter checkbox list for the **Delivered** column.
-This is achieved by defining a `FilterItemTemplate` within the <e-column> element for that specific column.
+This is achieved by defining a `FilterItemTemplate` within the column element for that specific column.
 Inside the template, you can use ASP.NET MVC's template syntax to conditionally display **Delivered** if the data value is true and **Not delivered** if the value is false.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}